-The most common reason for a large amount of orders marked as pending in the admin is because you don’t have a verified Business or Premier PayPal account, or your email address isn’t confirmed with PayPal.
+The most common reason for a large amount of orders marked as pending in the admin is because you don’t have a verified PayPal account, or your email address isn’t confirmed with PayPal.
 You can take care of this quickly by logging into your PayPal account and checking these settings.

 If the customer chose to pay with an eCheck for their order, you might see that pending status while PayPal processes that eCheck.
 Just like a regular check, it usually takes between 3 and 5 business days for it to clear.
 Once it clears, the order will be updated and you’ll see that paid status in your admin letting you know it’s safe to send that order out.
 You can always log in to your PayPal account to get some more details on the status of that payment.